 The company is 40% owned by the Egyptian Radio & Television Union, 10% by the Arab Organization for Industrialization, 10% by the Egyptian Company for Investment Projects and 9% share owned by the general public, Egyptian financial institutions and other investors.

-Nilesat was established in 1996 to operate Egyptian satellites, associated ground control stations and uplinking facilities.
+The Company was established in 1996 to operate Egyptian satellites, associated ground control stations and uplinking facilities.
 Nilesat launched two satellites to the 7° West orbital neighborhood (NileSat-101 and NileSat-102).
 NileSat-101 reached EOL and was decommissioned in 2013, while NileSat-102 was retired in June 2018 and moved to a graveyard orbit.

-In 2008 Nilesat selected Thales Alenia Space to build Nilesat’s 2nd satellite, Nilesat- 201, which was launched on August 4th, 2010 on an Ariane 5 rocket operated by launch operator Arianespace.
+In 2008 Thales Alenia Space was selected to build Nilesat’s 2nd satellite, Nilesat- 201, which was launched on August 4th, 2010 on an Ariane 5 rocket operated by launch operator Arianespace.
 The NileSat-201 satellite, located at the 7° West slot, was built on the Thales Alenia Space Spacebus-4000B2 platform and weighs 3,129kgs.
 It carries 24 Ku-band transponders and four transponders in Ka-band for direct-to-home television, radio and data-transmissions in the Middle-East and North Africa.

 In November 2013, Nilesat broadcasted around 700 TV channels, and over 100 digital radio channels uplinked either from Cairo, Dubai, Amman, Doha, Riyadh and Beirut and covering North Africa, the Middle East and the Gulf Region.
 Nearly 76% of the TV channels are free to air, the remaining channels are encrypted.